Language selection

 Background

 The RCMP's federal mandate is drawn from the authority and responsibility assigned under Section 18 of the RCMP Act.
-The RCMP is headed by the Commissioner of the RCMP, who reports to parliament via the Minister of Public Safety and Emergency Preparedness.
+The RCMP is headed by the Commissioner of the RCMP, who reports to parliament through the Minister of Public Safety.

 Related links